abyssswatcher/cyberdrop-downloader/README.md

 # Cyberdrop Downloader

-Cyberdrop Downloader is a script to download all images from a cyberdrop.me album written in shell script.
+Cyberdrop Downloader is a script to download all images and videos from a cyberdrop.me album written in shell script.
 - It only will work on unix like OS

 ## Usage